Staining Wood Filler Problems (How to Solve Them)

 This prevents the discoloration of stains on wood fillers.

-4. Stain on Wood Filler Looks Patchy and Grainy
+Problem 4.
+The stain on Wood Filler Looks Patchy and Grainy

 Sometimes the stain on the wood filler sits permanently.
 But, after drying, it looks grainy and patchy.
 The texture of the filler area looks uneven and feels rough.